weejayuk/jump.ios/Docs/User Registration Guide.md

 # JUMP User Registration Guide

 This guide describes use of the user registration feature in the JUMP SDK.
-This guide is an addendum to `JUMP Integration Guide.md`, which describes the basics of the integration process.
+This guide is a follow-on to `JUMP Integration Guide.md`, which describes the fundamentals of the integration process.

 ## Registration Types

 There are three types of user registration:

 * "Traditional" registration.
-This is registration as-you-already-know-it.
-The user fills out a form, and the fields of the form are submitted via a JUMP platform API.
+This is registration as traditionally implemented.
+The user fills out a form, and the fields of the form are submitted via a JUMP platform API, which registers the user.
 * "Thin" social registration.
 This is automatic registration based on social identities.
-It is only used in the context of a social identity authentication (i.e. a social sign-in.)
+It is only used in the context of a authentication with a social identity.
 No form is presented to the user.
-The user's social identity is used to populate the fields of the new user record.
+The user's social identity is used to populate the fields of a new user record if one does not already exist for their social identity identifier URL.
 * "Two-step" social registration.
 This is a registration form with pre-populated values from the user's social identity.
-(The first step is "the user authenticates with a social identity, but no user record is found so a pre-populated form is returned to the user."
-The second step is "the user submits the registration form.")
+The first step is "the user authenticates with a social identity, but no user record is found so a pre-populated form is returned to the user."
+The second step is "the user submits the registration form."

 ## Thin Registration

 Thin registration is enabled or disabled at the time that you configure the Capture library, via the `captureEnableThinRegistration:` part of the configuration selector.
-Pass `YES` to enable thin registration, no further configuration is required.
+Pass `YES` to enable thin registration.
+No further configuration is required.
 When thin registration is possible it will be performed by Capture automatically and the user will be signed in simultaneously.